-The servants in large manors were still more privileged that others of the lower class who lived in the countryside or in the larger industrial cities.
-In the country you would likely eat what you were able to grow, potatoes a staple, and eggs if you could were able to keep chickens.
+The servants in large manors were still more privileged than others of the lower class who lived in the countryside or in the larger industrial cities.
+In the country, you would likely eat what you were able to grow, potatoes a staple, and eggs if you could keep chickens.
 The servants of Downton would have a simple satisfying meal: hot, most likely consisting of simple porridge, perhaps some bread, and coffee, which we see in our first glimpse of the servant’s dining hall (photo above).

 Bringing back healthy oatmeal for breakfast

 Many of us enjoy hot cereals for breakfast and many more should, particularly in the cold winter months.
-Our busy schedules has resulted in our reliance in fast and convenient foods.
-Food procuders are more than willing to give us what we want, but is that what we need?
-Whole grains are far more healthier for you than instant varieties, and cheaper.
+Our busy schedules have resulted in our reliance in fast and convenient foods.
+Food producers are more than willing to give us what we want, but is that what we need?
+Whole grains are far healthier for you than instant varieties and cheaper.
 There must be a compromise.

-When I think porridge, my thoughts go to the favorites my mom used to make for me, Red River, large flake oatmeal and my favorite, steel cut oats.
+When I think porridge, my thoughts go to the favourites my mom used to make for me, large flake oatmeal and my favourite, steel-cut oats.
 McCann’s is the king of the steel cut oat, also called Irish Oatmeal.

 “Instant” Steel Cut Oats

 Now the compromise.
 McCann’s does make instant oats, but that has been processed and the Downton way is to keep natural.
-With some forethought you can start the oatmeal the night before.
-Boil 4 cups of water, add 1 cup of steel cut oats.
-Simmer for minute then refigerate overnight in the pot if you like.
+With some forethought, you can start the oatmeal the night before.
+Boil 4 cups of water, add 1 cup of steel-cut oats.
+Simmer for a minute then refrigerate overnight in the pot if you like.
 That’s it.
 Heat and cook down some of the liquid for a few minutes the next day to and voila, a nutritious breakfast to fuel for the day.
 We often make far too much, keep the leftovers refrigerated and reheat the next morning.